 Thirty minutes later, I’d copy-pasted 15 files, Claude Code gave me a refactor that didn’t compile because it was missing context from three other files I didn’t copy, and I spent another 45 minutes manually merging changes back into the real project.

 A task that should have taken five minutes took 90.
-The output quality was mediocre because Claude Code was working with context poverty — snippets without the full architectural picture.
+The output quality was mediocre because Claude Code was working with context poverty.
+It had snippets without the full architectural picture.

 Verdict: